 For the benefit of the readers, we have brought in a seperate newsletter a summary of what is written in the book “Yemey Hat’la’os,” authored by Rabbi Avraham ben Rabbi Nachman, author of the books “Cochavey Or” and “Biur Likutim.”
 There it is described all the hardship and terrible persecutions which Rabbi Nosson went through.
-It’s related how they incited all the leaders of the generation against him with empty libels and said that he committed the worst sins whose law is that it’s preferable to be killed rather than transgress them, to the point that they permitted spilling his blood and that of every Breslev Chasid.
-It’s hard to believe how from everything that Rabbi Nosson built over the years in Breslev there only remained five disciples in his synagogue.
+It’s related how they incited all the leaders of the generation against him with false libels and said that he committed the worst sins whose law is that it’s preferable to be killed rather than transgress them, to the point that they permitted spilling his blood and that of every Breslev Chasid.
+It’s hard to believe how from everything that Rabbi Nosson built over the years in Breslev there only remained five disciples in his synagogue at the end.
 What we call today “Breslev Chasidim,” the original followers of Rabbeinu and Rabbi Nosson in the city of Breslev, were in Rabbi Nosson’s time afraid to tell anyone that they were a “Breslev Chasid,” even in the city of Breslev itself, for fear of being killed.
-Yet, all the multitude of Breslev Chasidim that there are today are only in the merit of Rabbi Nosson, of whom Rabbeinu said, “In his merit, not a single one of my conversations will be lost.”
+Yet, all the multitude of Breslev Chasidim that there are today are only in the merit of Rabbi Nosson, of whom Rabbeinu said, “If not for him, not a single one of my teachings would remain.”

 Passing on the debt to the debtor

-When we were travelling back from Tzalmon (the prison far up North where Rav Berland is being), we went to visit a very well-known big kabbalist from Tiberius who currently prefers to remain anonymous (although all his comments were recorded).
+When we were travelling back from Tzalmon (the prison far up North where Rav Berland is being), we went to visit Rabbi Dov Kook, a very well-known big kabbalist from Tiberius.

-We asked this famous kabbalist: “Ad matai?
+We asked Rav Kook: “Ad matai?
 (How long will this terrible situation continue?)
 We don’t have any more strength!”

 The Kabbalist replied: “I also don’t have any more strength!
 This situation is driving me crazy.
-All of these erev rav, these Amalekites, should die already, and then the redemption will come.”
+All of these erev rav, these Amalekites, should be wiped away, and then the redemption will come.”

 On many other occasions, we have been told the same thing by many other big Tzaddikim, kabbalists and rabbis who are scared to go public with their opinions on the matter of what is occurring with Rav Berland, for fear of being that next one to have to deal with all the slanderous lies, lashon hara and persecution.

-On a second occasion, we went to visit another big Tzaddik in Bnei Brak, who told us that he knows for certain that the Rav, shlita, had voluntarily accepted all this shame and humiliation upon himself, and had even paid people to slander him.
+On a second occasion, we went to visit another big Tzaddik in Bnei Brak, who prefers to remain anonymous, who told us that he knows for certain that the Rav, shlita, had voluntarily accepted all this shame and humiliation upon himself, and had even paid people to slander him.

-The Tzaddik continued: “The person who accepted this money, and who is doing this, is a fool.
+The Tzaddik continued: “The people who accepted this money, and who are doing this, are fools.
 All those who are continuing the war against this Tzaddik, if they don’t make Teshuva [for what they’ve done to him], [within a particular time frame that the Tzaddik didn’t want to specify publicly] they will die all manner of strange deaths.”